asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 ###Concrete Progress on Small Goals

-By introducing TDD you can show that instead of facing a large unknown set of features and struggling with where to begin developers are encouraged to break a large problem down into small achievable goals.
-These goals can be further broken down so that developers can focus on the larger problem one public method of one class at a time.
+By introducing TDD you can show that instead of facing a large unknown set of features and struggling with where to begin, developers are encouraged to break a large problem down into small, achievable goals.
+These goals can be further broken down so that developers can focus on the larger problem, one public method of one class at a time.
 It forces developers to come up with a set of micro-goals.

-As [Martin Fowler](http://martinfowler.com/) has stated progress is swift but feels like it moves at a comfortable pace.
-There are concrete indicators of forward progress, as the number of passing unit tests increase.
-This helps developers work stress free as there isn't a specter of murky progress towards an unclear goal hanging over them.
+As [Martin Fowler](http://martinfowler.com/) has stated, progress is swift but feels like it moves at a comfortable pace.
+There are concrete indicators of forward progress as the number of passing unit tests increases.
+This helps developers work without stress as there isn't a specter of murky progress towards an unclear goal hanging over them.

 ###The System Always Works

-The other benefit that I mentioned at the beginning of the post is that the system is always in a working state.
+The other benefit that I mentioned at the beginning of this post is that the system is always in a working state.
 If a mistake is made, a developer can delete a test, losing at most a minute of their day.
 There is no other way to work that provides a faster feedback loop for developers.
 As a developer you are always one unit test away from a working system.
 Developers who work this way find themselves rarely, if ever, having to use the debugger or figuring out where in a huge amount of untested code a problem exists.

 ###Fearless Refactoring